 Recently, Zappulla entered into an agreement with the prestigious American label Delos to record selected harpsichord works by 17th-century French composer Louis Couperin, which he performed at the Church of the Angels in Pasadena, California, in May 2016.

 Producer; author of booklet notes, Kozeluch: Complete Keyboard Sonatas, Vols, 1-4, Jenny Soonjin Kim, fortepiano.
 Leeuwarden: Brilliant Classics, 2015-2020.

 Producer; author of booklet notes, Doles: Collected Keyboard Works, Jenny Soonjin Kim, fortepiano.
 Leeuwarden: Brilliant Classics, 2017.

 “Foreword.”
 In Decoding Rameau: Music as the Sovereign Science by Mark Howard.
 Lucca, Italy: Libreria Musicale Italiana, 2016.

 Trans./commentator, Vincenzo Manfredini, Regole armoniche: Facsimile of the 1775 Venice edition, edited by Massimiliano Sala.
 Turnhout, Belgium: Brepols Publishers, 2013.

 Figured Bass Accompaniment in France.
 Turnhout, Belgium: Brepols Publishers, 2000.

-Historical Performance Practices
+History of Performance Practices